YASHY2K/scientific-discovery-agent/frontend/README.md

 - **AWS Bedrock Agent Runtime** - Integration with the multi-agent research system
 - **boto3** - AWS SDK for Python

+### Configuration Management

+The application uses a hybrid configuration approach:

+- **Local Development**: Configuration via environment variables for simplicity
+- **Production (App Runner)**: Configuration via AWS Systems Manager (SSM) Parameter Store for security and centralized management

+The `utils.py` module provides a `get_config_value()` function that:

+1. Checks for environment variables first (for local development)
+2. Falls back to SSM Parameter Store if environment variables are not set (for production)
+3. Returns `None` if configuration is not found in either location

+This approach allows seamless local development without AWS SSM access while enabling secure, centralized configuration management in production.

 ## Prerequisites

 - Python 3.11 or higher